naomiHauret/superwalk/README.md

 # superwalk

-> A competitive steps-tracking game where walking more isn’t just about winning — it’s about outsmarting your opponents (and occasionally having them slip on a banana peel).
+> A competitive, all around the clock steps-tracking party game where walking more isn’t just about winning — it’s about outsmarting your opponents (and occasionally having them slip on a banana peel).

 Entry for [Superhack 2024 hackathon](https://ethglobal.com/events/superhack2024).